Does This Sound Like You?

 At 25, my life goals included being the next Mrs. Fields.
 Now I’ve realized I don’t want to work that hard.
 Life is too short to miss out on time with family or the chance to help a friend.
 No matter how hard I try, I’ll never be perfect, so it’s time to let it go.
 I’ve never put down the pom poms I carried in high school and still am at the ready to cheer on anyone looking to pursue a dream.
 Do you have one?

-How Can I Make Your Life Easier?
+How Can We Make Your Life Easier?

 In the real good life both time and money are finite resources.
 You’re doing great, friend, but something has to give on the way to “superwoman-hood”.
 Our meals provide a cost-effective and convenient option to get dinner on the table or to help out a neighbor with minimal input on your part.
 Life is too short to be stressed all the time.
 Go enjoy your family, friends, kids, and (my favorite!) alone time.
 Be grateful.
 Let me help.

-While there are many fancy diets and plans out there, I specialize in wholesome, unfussy, and delicious food.
-I do my best to support organic, local, and seasonal ingredients, but promise to always have a gooey dessert on the menu, too.
+While there are many fancy diets and plans out there, we specialize in wholesome, unfussy, and delicious food.
+We do my best to support organic, local, and seasonal ingredients, but promise to always have a gooey dessert on the menu, too.
 Yep, I still believe there is a place for flour, sugar, cheese and meat in a well-rounded diet as long as you’re getting your fruits and veggies in there, too.

 Special diets and picky eaters can be accommodated.
 Let’s chat before you place your first order.
 I’m sure we can make something your head and your heart will love!